Accern/accern-python/README.rst

 funds can derive their own analytics in-house from the relevant articles.

-The Accern library for Python helps users get fast, flexible data structures from Accern's Streaming and REST APIs and batch historical data.
+The Accern library for Python helps users get fast, flexible data structures from Accern's V4 Titan streaming/historical data.

 .. snap